SimonBiggs/scriptedforms/scriptedforms/docs/create-your-own-angular-jupyterlab-extension.md

 However, so that you can make your own Angular JupyterLab extensions, and not have to use the AGPLv3.0+ yourself, the specific files required to achieve this in a bare bones fashion have been licensed either under the Apache 2.0+ or the BSD.
-The choice of which license depends on whether or not that file was derived from work done by the Jupyter team.
+The choice of which license the file is under depends on whether or not that file was derived from work done by the Jupyter team.

 ### Files specific to an Angular JupyterLab extension